immunespace/scintegrator/README.md

 - **Scanpy_QC** - Detail the preprocessing steps implemented in Scanpy, including doublet removal, rigorous Quality Control (QC), and the generation of comprehensive plot reports.
   - Cell Filtering: Remove cells that do not meet certain quality metrics, such as a minimum number of genes expressed or an excessive percentage of mitochondrial gene expression.
   - Gene Filtering: Exclude genes that are not detected in a sufficient number of cells, which helps in focusing the analysis on biologically relevant data.
-  - Doublet Detection: Use tools like Scrublet to identify and remove potential doublets from the data, ensuring that each cell analyzed represents a single biological cell.
+  - Doublet Detection: Use Scrublet to identify and remove potential doublets from the data, ensuring that each cell analyzed represents a single biological cell.
   - Data Summarization: Generate plots of quality metrics to visually assess the quality of the data and the effectiveness of preprocessing steps.

 - **Scanpy_Clustering** - Scanpy clustering workflow, including data normalization, log transformation, removal of TR and IG genes, identification of highly variable genes, PCA analysis, cell clustering, data integrtion and cell type annotation.